-As mentioned, painful varicose veins can cause leg swelling that can in time create changes to your skin tissue.
+As mentioned, varicose veins pain can cause leg swelling that can in time create changes to your skin tissue.
 These changes can reduce your skin’s ability to heal, leading to skin ulcers.

 Leg swelling can also complicate how your body defends itself from outside infections.
 Our skin is host to a variety of bacteria that is typically not dangerous, but once it gets into our bodies, it can cause a condition called cellulitis.
 Infected patients may experience increased swelling, redness, and warmth that can only be treated with medication.